 I highly recommend using the measurements in grams & ml (instead of cups & spoons) for more accuracy and better results.

-- Turn on low to medium heat and leave to simmer until the fruits have softened and the liquid starts to thicken.
-The exact cooking time will depend on the size of the strawberries and how much water they naturally contain, but is usually between 10 and 20 minutes (see note 3).
+- Leave to simmer for 10 to 20 minutes, or until the fruits have softened and the liquid has slightly thickened.
+The exact cooking time will depend on the size of the strawberries and how much water they naturally contain (see note 2).

 - For a thicker sauce, keep the strawberries whole.
 For a thiner compote, you can cut the strawberries in smaller pieces.